List of presidents of the Cook County Board of Commissioners

 The President of the Cook County Board of Commissioners is the chief executive of county government in Cook County, Illinois.
 They are the head of the Cook County Board of Commissioners.
+The president is chosen in a county-wide general election for a 4-year term, without term limits, at the same time that the county elects single-district board members.